 Class Attendance: Attendance is mandatory.
-More than one absence bars successful completion of the course.
+More than one unexcused absence bars successful completion of the course.

-Class Presentations: From week one, every class meeting shall begin with every student presenting a brief, one-minute analysis of the topic based on two assigned readings--one, if possible, broadly thematic and another focused on a particular covert operation.
-Alternatively, students can read sources from two or more weeks to compare two covert operations.
-Then, two or three students shall offer a 15-minute discussion of most of the readings for the week, which may serve as the basis for their final papers.
-Each student will thus be required to make two of these oral presentations.
-Each presenter will meet with the professor three times to plan this presentation: first, briefly at the close of class to apportion the work for the following week's presentation; next, during Thursday office hours with a rough draft, finally, on Monday, the day before the student's presentation, at 4:00 pm with a final, five-page outline of the lecture.
+Class Presentations: Each class shall begin with every student presenting a brief, two-minute analysis of the topic based on two or more assigned readings for the week.
+Starting in week two, several students shall offer 15-minute discussions of the required readings for the week, with each student making two such oral presentations during the semester.
+Each presenter will meet with the professor two times to plan this presentation: first, for a few mintues at the close of class on Tuesday to apportion the work for the following week's presentation; and next, during Thursday office hours with a five-page draft outline of the presentation.
+After revision, each student should email me a revised draft of the presentation by the Sunday evening before the scheduled presentation.

-Weekly Discussion Summaries: Before the first and last class meetings, all students shall deliver to my mailbox a two-page reflection on week's reading.
-The first paper will address the question: "Assess the impact of CIA covert operations on the conduct US Foreign Policy during the past half century."
-The second paper will address a different question: "Applying the lessons learned from study of past CIA covert wars, reflect upon the likely outcome of US military operations in either Iraq or Afghanistan."
-These papers will be due at 10:00 a.m on Tuesday, September 2 and 10:00 a.m., Monday, December 8.
+Discussion Summaries: Students shall submit two short discussion papers during the semester.
+First, before 9:00 am, Tuesday, January 22, all students shall deliver to my mailbox (No. 5026) a two-page reflection on week's reading, addressing the question: "Assess the impact of CIA covert operations on the conduct U.S. foreign policy during the past half century."
+Second, before 9:00 a.m., Monday, May 6, students will submit a second paper that asks: "Applying the lessons learned from study of past CIA covert wars, reflect upon the likely outcome of U.S. military operations in Afghanistan."

-Final Paper: Drawing upon both primary and secondary sources, students shall write a fifteen-page analytic essay on a single CIA covert war or clandestine operation by following the directions specified below in Part V. While undergraduates are free to examine any of the case studies covered in the course, graduate students should examine a case outside their specialist fields.
+Final Paper: Drawing upon both primary and secondary sources, students shall write a fifteen-page analytic essay on a single CIA covert war or clandestine operation by following the directions specified below in Part V. While students are free to examine any of the case studies covered in the course, most will find it best to expand upon one of their oral presentations to the class.

-For primary sources, depending on the case, students will need to consult Foreign Relations of the United States, US Congressional hearings, the New York Times (on Proquest), and compendia of official documents by organizations such as the National Security Archive (both bound and web-based).
-It is anticipated that students shall use their oral presentations as basis for this essay.
+For primary sources, students will need to consult Foreign Relations of the United States, U.S. Congressional hearings, the New York Times (on Proquest), and compendia of official documents by organizations such as the National Security Archive (both bound and web-based).
+It is anticipated that students shall use one of their oral presentations as basis for this essay.

-First, students shall place a one-page outline of their proposed project in my Humanities Building mail box by 5:00 pm, Monday, November 3-with a complete annotated bibliography showing all primary and secondary sources to be consulted.
-During that same week, students shall meet individually during office hours with me to discuss their proposed papers.
+As a first step, students shall place a two-page outline of their proposed paper in my Humanities Building mailbox by 9:00 a.m., Monday, April 8-with a complete annotated bibliography of primary and secondary sources.
+During that week, students with questions can meet with me during office hours to discuss their proposed papers.

-By 2:30 p.m. on Monday, November 24, students shall submit a 15-page essay with a detailed case study, drawn from both secondary and primary sources, of a single covert operation, assessing both its short-term gains and long-term impact.
+By 9:00 a.m., Monday, April 29, students shall submit a 15-page essay, drawn from both secondary and primary sources, analyzing a single CIA covert operation, assessing both its short-term gains and long-term impact.
 Each essay shall have full footnote citations and a complete annotated bibliography.
-Students should use their research skills to cite no less than 20 primary documents from Memorial Library and the Internet, using sites such as the CIA's own or the National Security Archive.
+Students should use their research skills to cite no less than 20 primary documents from Memorial Library and the Internet, using sites such as the CIA home page or the National Security Archive.